avaje/avaje-http/http-client/README.md

  - Optionally set headers(), cookies() etc
  - Optionally specify a request body (JSON, form, or raw BodyPublisher)
  - Http verbs - GET(), POST(), PUT(), PATCH(), DELETE(), HEAD(), TRACE()
- - Optionally return response body as a bean, list of beans, or raw
+ - Optionally return response body as a bean, list of beans, stream of beans or various raw response types
+ - Optionally use Async processing of the request

 ## Examples